Ammy-1/mdWebsite/README.md

 - rebate: the medicare rebate (if not relevant use a $0)
 - cost: the out of pocket cost

 Update the fees table similarly to the notices by creating a new fees object and adding it to the file **between** the square brackets.
-Ensure that there is a comma between each object and Mkae sure to save the file to see the updated fees table.
+Ensure that there is a comma between each object and make sure to save the file to see the updated fees table.
 An example of a fees object is shown below:

 ```
 {